 Removing your polyps can improve your breathing and sleeping.
 You may also recover your senses of smell and taste and have fewer bouts of sinusitis and allergy attacks.

-To have your nasal polyps evaluated and treated, call the helpful staff at Houston Sinus Surgery for a consultation with Dr. Yeung, one of the top ENT physicians and sinus surgeons in the Houston area.
+To have your nasal polyps evaluated and treated, call at the helpful staff at Houston Sinus Surgery for a consultation with Dr. Yeung, one of the top ENT physicians and sinus surgeons in the Houston area.
 You can also book your appointment online.